A photo of a server rack with many servers.

 Replication.
 With replication, a distributed storage infrastructure will store replicas of data on multiple machines.
 When all machines have the same data, any machine can respond to a read query, increasing the system’s throughput for read requests.

 • Leader and follower replication is a common design where one replica is named the leader, and all others act as followers.
 All changes are performed by the leader, who has the official consistent view of the data.
 All followers receive changes from the leader, but are never changed directly by clients.
-Usually, changes are propagated asynchronously from leader to followers, hence followers may be slightly out of date (stale) at any point, but will always be in an internally-consistent state copied from the leader.
+Usually, changes are propagated asynchronously from leader to followers; hence, followers may be slightly out of date (stale) at any point, but they will always be in an internally consistent state copied from the leader.
 Infrastructure of this kind typically has extra functionality to handle an outage of the leader by electing a new leader.
 This design is built-in in many popular databases, including MySQL and MongoDB.
 It allows fast reads, but the leader is a bottleneck for write operations.

 An architectural diagram with two clients and three databases, where both clients write to one of the databases labeled as primary database but read from all three databases.
 The primary database has an arrow to the other two databases labeled "sync".